-Section 54 of the Act requires certain organisations to develop a slavery and human trafficking statement each year.
-The slavery and human trafficking statement should set out what steps organisations have taken to ensure modern slavery is not taking place in their business or supply chains.
+Section 54 of the Act requires certain organizations to develop a slavery and human trafficking statement each year.
+The slavery and human trafficking statement should set out what steps organizations have taken to ensure modern slavery is not taking place in their business or supply chains.

 We are a technology company in the global payments industry.
-We operate the world’s best fintech SaaS network, connecting investors, financial institutions, companies, governments and businesses in more than 10 countries and territories.
-Our products and solutions make investment and mangement activities – running a business and managing finances – easier, more secure and more efficient for everyone.
+We operate the world’s best fintech SaaS network, connecting investors, financial institutions, companies, governments, and businesses in more than 10 countries and territories.
+Our products and solutions make investment and management activities – running a business and managing finances – easier, more secure, and more efficient for everyone.

-Our website is www.securitief.com Our global headquarters are in New York, NY, USA, and we have affliate offices in each of Asia/Pacific, Europe, Latin America/Caribbean, Middle East & Africa and North America.
+Our website is www.securitief.com Our global headquarters are in New York, NY, USA, and we have affiliate offices in each of Asia/Pacific, Europe, Latin America/Caribbean, Middle East & Africa, and North America.

 Code of Conduct

-We do not use, and we expect our suppliers not to use, slave labour, indentured labour, forced or compulsory labour.
+We do not use, and we expect our suppliers not to use, slave labor, indentured labor, forced or compulsory labor.

 All of our employees are required to attest to the Code of Conduct on an annual basis.

-Our employment policies comply with relevant labour laws.
-In addition, we provide equal opportunities in employment and employees are treated fairly regardless of any non-vocational distinction such as age, gender (including gender reassignment), marital status, civil partnership status, sexual preference, disability, colour, nationality, race or ethnic origin or religion or belief.
+Our employment policies comply with relevant labor laws.
+In addition, we provide equal opportunities in employment and employees are treated fairly regardless of any non-vocational distinction such as age, gender (including gender reassignment), marital status, civil partnership status, sexual preference, disability, color, nationality, race, or ethnic origin or religion or belief.

 Supplier Policies on Modern Slavery and Human Trafficking

-We have policies in place which include provisions that generally require our suppliers to abide by labour laws, operate in a manner consistent with the principles of human rights and not use forced labour, whether in the form of prison labour, indentured labour, bonded labour, or otherwise.
+We have policies in place which include provisions that generally require our suppliers to abide by labor laws, operate in a manner consistent with the principles of human rights, and not use forced labor, whether in the form of prison labor, indentured labor, bonded labor, or otherwise.
 These policies are primarily set out in our Supplier Code of Conduct with which suppliers are expected to comply.